 We also call this capital as paid-in capital.
 Talking about how we calculate this capital, it includes the amount that shareholders pay to purchase a stake in a firm.
 The paid-in capital is basically the face value or par value of the shares subscribed/purchased by the owners and investors.
 Any amount paid over and above the par value of the shares is called additional paid-in capital.
 Together with the two – paid-in and additional paid-in capital – constitute the contributed capital.

 It is nothing but the portion of the company’s net income that it plans to retain.
-Or, it is the net income after paying the dividends accumulated over the years, if any.
-So, it won’t be wrong to call earned capital as the retained earnings.
-This earned capital/retained earnings together with paid-in capital forms the total equity of the company.
+Or it is the net income after paying the dividends accumulated over the years if any.
+So, it won’t be wrong to call earned capital as retained earnings.
+This earned capital/retained earnings, together with paid-in capital, forms the total equity of the company.

-The earned capital balance will increase if a company chose to retain some (or all) of its net income.
-On the other hand, the balance will go down, if a company chose to distribute dividends more than the amount of net income, or if a company incurs a loss.
+The earned capital balance will increase if a company chooses to retain some (or all) of its net income.
+On the other hand, the balance will go down if a company chooses to distribute dividends more than the amount of net income or if a company incurs a loss.
 In case of a loss, the balance will drop by the loss amount.
-The balance will remain the same if the company earns a profit, but distributes it all in the form of dividends.
+The balance will remain the same if the company earns a profit but distributes it all in the form of dividends.

 Usually, a new company or a low-growth company is unlikely to distribute dividends.
 Thus, such companies will have more earned capital if they are earning profits.

 Both contributed capital and earned capital are very important for a business.
 The former represents the investment from the owner and investors.
 And the latter indicates whether or not the company is earning and how much it is retaining.
 Together, the two make up Shareholder’s Equity.